horizon0708/react-scroll-jacker/readme.md

 ## Props

 #### height *(number: required )*
-**Recommended to be the total sum of all _React.Children_'s height for a smooth-scroll jacking experience** This sets the total amount of pixel that needs to be scrolled before the hijacker lets your precious scroll go.
+**Recommended to be the total sum of all _React.Children_'s height for a smooth scroll jacking experience.**
+This sets the total amount of pixel that needs to be scrolled before the hijacker lets your precious scroll go.

 This is divided by the number of the React.Children elements and used to create boundaries between the elements.
 For example, let's say the height is 400 and there are 4 _React.Children_.
 From 0px to 99px, it will show the first child, 100px to 199px will show the second child and so on.